 According to the American Cancer Society, 5-year survival rates are:

-- stage 0: 100 percent
+- stage 0 — 100 percent

-- stage 1: 100 percent
+- stage 1 — 100 percent

-- stage 2: 93 percent
+- stage 2 — 93 percent

-- stage 3: 72 percent
+- stage 3 — 72 percent

-- stage 4 (the metastatic stage): 22 percent
+- stage 4 (the metastatic stage) — 22 percent

 One thing to note is that these statistics also included women with the more aggressive HER2-positive and triple-negative cancers.
-And it takes 5 years to get to a 5-year statistical survival rate, so newer therapies are not included in these numbers.
+And it takes five years to get to a five-year statistical survival rate, so newer therapies are not included in these numbers.

 All women who have ER-positive breast cancer will be recommended a type of hormone therapy.
 This type of therapy aims to prevent estrogen from activating cancer cell growth.

-In the past, premenopausal women were treated with a selective estrogen receptor modulator like tamoxifen.
+In the past, premenopausal women were treated with a selective estrogen receptor modulator, like tamoxifen.
 Postmenopausal women were treated with an aromatase inhibitor like Arimidex.
 Both treatments starve the cancer cells of estrogen so they can’t grow.

 A woman enters menopause when her ovaries stop producing estrogen.
 Then they are treated with aromatase inhibitors like women who enter menopause naturally.

-If you have a low recurrence score you will likely not need chemotherapy.
-If you have a high recurrence score you will likely need chemotherapy, surgery, and hormone therapy.
+If you have a low recurrence score, you will likely not need chemotherapy.
+If you have a high recurrence score, you will likely need chemotherapy, surgery, and hormone therapy.

-- have early stage ER-positive node positive or node negative breast cancer
+- have early stage ER-positive node-positive or node-negative breast cancer

-- have HER 2-negative breast cancer
+- have HER2-negative breast cancer

 ER-positive breast cancer has a high chance of being successfully treated, especially when it’s discovered early.
 A diagnosis at a later stage will have a less positive outlook, but being diagnosed at a later stage is less common.

-The outlook for women with ER-positive breast cancer is generally good and there are effective treatments.
+The outlook for women with ER-positive breast cancer is generally good, and there are effective treatments.
 The chances for a long life are excellent.